soumendrak/hashnode/clrapl1ul000508jxckiu9ksd.md

 * LLMOps, or Large Language Model Operations, is a specialized subset of MLOps that focuses on the unique challenges of deploying and maintaining large language models (LLMs) like GPT-4 or Claude\[[3](https://dzone.com/articles/introduction-to-llmops)\].

+* While LLMOps can be considered a subset of MLOps (Machine Learning Operations), there are critical differences between the two, primarily due to the differences in building AI products with classical ML models and LLMs.

+    * In LLMOps, an already pre-trained model is used.
+However, in MLOps, all models (except Computer Vision) are trained from scratch.

+    * Choosing a stable foundation model (base LLM) is crucial for LLMOps.

 * These complex models require significant resources, making their operationalization a distinct field within AI operations\[[6](https://www.pluralsight.com/resources/blog/data/what-is-llmops)\].

 * LLMOps involves managing the entire lifecycle of LLMs, including development, deployment, monitoring, and governance, focusing on efficiency, scalability, and reliability\[[9](https://www.leewayhertz.com/what-is-llmops/)\]\[[12](https://aisera.com/blog/llmops/)\].